 Fixed and variable costs

-Your startup costs may generally be divided between fixed costs and variable costs.
+The cost to start a trucking company may generally be divided between fixed costs and variable costs.

-Some of your fixed costs would include the price of your truck unit, regular maintenance, yearly permits, taxes, and your insurance costs.
+Some of your fixed costs would include the price of your truck unit, regular maintenance, yearly permits, taxes, and insurance costs.
 On the other hand, some of the variable expenditures would include fuel costs, various repair costs, and fines.
 In aggregate figures, about 60-70% of your operating costs come from these variables.

 Acquiring the US DOT number